KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 * Wagtail
 * Butter CMS

+New-ish or Experimental Technologies
+* Co-Pilot, ChatGPT, etc. for Django devs
+* React/HTMX debate (see Chris May's great talk last year about using HTMX, Alpine.js, and Streaming HTML)
+* Using JavaScript and Django together: Alpine, Svelte, etc.
+* Tailwind
+* PyScript
+* WASM
+* Datasette
+* What tools I haven't heard about, but would want to know about

+Problem Solving Techniques
+* Flexing your problem solving chops
+* Recursion (looking at you, Al Sweigart)

 Python Packaging and Open Source
+* New developments in Pytho/Django packaging landscape, including [uv package manager](https://github.com/astral-sh/uv)
 * Adventures in open source Django development
 * How to get started with open source, Django open source, packaging